Benefits of Having a Pap Test

 A Pap test can help detect early signs of cervical cancer.
 If caught early, the chance of successful treatment of cervical cancer is very high.

 At UPMC, our board-certified providers’ primary goal is to provide exceptional care to ensure patient health.
-Our providers offer Pap tests in Williamsport and Wellsboro, PA, as well as the surrounding areas.
-For the services you need, Find a Provider at UPMC.

 Why a Pap Test Is Performed